lazzard/php-ftp-client/README.md

 // get the server system
 $client->getSystem();

-// send a request to allocate a space of bytes for the next transfer operation (not all servers requires this)
+// send a request to allocate a space of bytes for the next transfer operation
+// note: not all servers requires this
 $client->allocateSpace(2048);

 // prevent the server from closing the connection and keeping it alive